EthanBurkett/dartcommands/README.md

 Dart Commands is a simple command handler to easily create discord bots meant to be lightweight.

+## Ongoing Development

+You can see the bot currently being developed with DartCommands [here](https://www.github.com/ethanburkett/slitherbot)

 ## Getting started

 To get started with DartCommands just install the package globally and run the CLI tool that automatically creates a boiler plate template